ohookins/contentful_hackathon/README.md

 * You can't create and publish an entry in the same API call :(
 * You MUST supply a version ID when publishing, it won't just be the most recently created ID.
+* Is it possible to set the content type in an entry query via a header?!?
+  Inconsistent use of headers and query parameters...

 ## Running
 You need to set these three environment variables: